quantusai/take-home/README.md

 ### Submission

 1) Send us a link to the forked repo on your personal GitHub account.
-2) Zip/Tar the contents of your final project and send it to us via Dropbox or Google Drive link.
+2) Zip/Tar the contents of your final project directory and send it to us via a Dropbox or Google Drive link.